Long thin covers and nuclear dimension: Preliminaries

+We clarify the connection between the nuclear dimension of a commutative $C^*$-algebra and the dimension of its spectrum (extending results from \cite{winter-zacharias} to the non-separable case in Appendix~\ref{sec:dimc}).
+In particular, we show in Theorem~ \ref{thm:dimnuc-dim-general} that for any locally compact Hausdorff space $X$ we have $\dimnuc (C_0(X)) = \dim(X^+)$ (with $X^+$ denoting the one-point compactification).
 The following lemma is essentially the same as \cite[Lemma 3.1]{carrion}; see also \cite[Lemma 3.3]{Hirshberg-Wu16}.
 The difference is that the version here is for nuclear dimension rather than decomposition rank, and we do not assume that the algebras in question are separable.
-The proof goes through almost verbatim, and thus we do not repeat it.
-By $X^+$ we mean the one point compactification of $X$; we refer the reader to Theorem \ref{thm:dimnuc-dim-general} for the connection to nuclear dimension. \begin{Lemma} Let $X$ be a locally compact Hausdorff space, and let $A$ be a $C_0(X)$-algebra, then
+The proof goes through almost verbatim, and thus we do not repeat it. \begin{Lemma} Let $X$ be a locally compact Hausdorff space, and let $A$ be a $C_0(X)$-algebra, then

 \end{Lemma} Consequently, we obtain the following immediate corollary from Lemma \ref{lem:dimnuc-C(X)-algebras}. \begin{Lemma} Let $A$ is a $C_0(X)$-algebra, let $G$ be a locally compact Hausdorff group and let $\alpha \colon G \to \aut(A)$ be a point-norm continuous action via $C_0(X)$-automorphisms.
 Then